Osamaashraf12/OverTheWire-bandit/Level4-5.md

 ## Learnables from this Level
-- Linux Command: The file command analyzes file types, making it a powerful tool for pentesting when you need to identify specific file formats (e.g., text vs. binary).
+- Linux Command: The `file` command analyzes file types, making it a powerful tool for pentesting when you need to identify specific file formats (e.g., text vs. binary).
 - Human-Readable Files: In Linux, human-readable files typically contain ASCII text (e.g., passwords, scripts).
 Binary or encoded files are not human-readable.
 - Handling Special Characters: Files with dashes (-) can cause issues with commands like `cat`.
 Use full paths (e.g., /home/bandit4/inhere/-file00) or ./-file00 to access them.
-- Enumeration Efficiency: Manually checking files works for small sets, but tools like file or find are more efficient for larger directories, a key skill in pentesting.
+- Enumeration concept: Manually checking files works for small sets, but tools like file or find are more efficient for larger directories, a key skill in pentesting.

 ## What’s Next?
 Ready for Level 5!
 Connect using: